How to Add a Checkbox to a Google Doc

 - Continue the list by filling in the cells next to the checkboxes.

 Alternatively, you can also access Google Sheets through a mobile web browser and follow the instructions given above.

 Unlike the desktop version, however, you can’t create custom input values for toggled checkboxes.
 If you wish to do this, open the list you created on the desktop or web version, and follow the instructions given above.

-How to Add a Checkbox on Google Sheets iPhone
+How to Add a Checkbox in Google Sheets on an iPhone or iPad

-The iPhone version of the Google Sheets mobile app is the same as its Android cousin.
-If you’re using an iPhone, just follow the instructions as previously given on Android.
+The iPhone version and iPad version of the Google Sheets mobile app is the same as their Android cousin.
+If you’re using an iPhone or iPad, just follow the instructions as previously given on Android.

 These are questions that usually crop up whenever checkboxes on Google Docs and Google Sheets are discussed: